-OzRunways has implemented a traffic system based on the use of mobile (3G/4G) networks.
-The way this works is as follows.
+OzRunways has implemented a traffic system based on the use of mobile (3G/4G) networks, we call this OzRunways Traffic.
+This is separate to ADS-B Traffic which is covered below.
+The way OzRunways Traffic works is as follows.
 If you opt in and are network connected, the App detects whether you are flying.
-If you are, it starts sending data packets to the mobile network that hold your id, your position, heading and climb/descent rate.
-In addition, if you have an active plan, that plan is sent to an OzRunways server.
+If you are, it starts sending data packets to the OzRunways server via the mobile network.
+These packets hold your callsign, your position, heading and climb/descent rate.
+In addition, if you have an OzRunways plan open, that plan is also relayed to our server.
 The traffic system data usage is below 1 megabyte per hour (very minimal).
 The server receives the data and determines whether there are any aircraft in your vicinity and sends those aircraft back to your App, which are then displayed on the Map Page.
-The aircraft icon at the top of the map screen enables or disables the traffic display.
-The traffic displayed is the closest 18 active aircraft to your current location.
+The traffic displayed is the closest 18 actively flying aircraft to your current location.

-Each light blue traffic icon displays a callsign as specified in the Settings → Traffic → Callsign field.
+Each blue traffic icon / traffic bubble displays a callsign as specified in the Callsign field of the Traffic Popup.
 If no callsign is specified here, it will use the callsign from the aircraft profile in use.
 If neither of these options are available the dummy callsign ‘Unknown’ will appear.
 Below the callsign is the altitude relative to your current altitude in 100’s of feet.
-For example see Image 15.6.
-VH-KEG is 800ft above us, and VH-OTY is 4900ft above us.
+For example in the image at the top of the page ‘EFB’ is approx. 10,200ft above us, and ‘SYC’ is approx. 900ft below.
 Additionally, the direction of travel is indicated by an arrow on the circumference of the circular icon.
-In the figure VH-KEG is tracking south, and VH-OTY is tracking west.
-If you tap on a traffic icon it will momentarily zoom, and if the user has an OzRunways plan active it will display that plan as a purple line.
+In the figure, ‘EFB’ is tracking west, and ‘SYC’ is tracking northeast.
+The ‘Ʌ’ and ‘V’ symbols inside the circle indicate climbing or descending respectively.
+If you tap on a traffic icon it will momentarily enlarge, and if the user has an OzRunways plan active it will display that plan as a purple line.

 Setup & Options¶

 The first time you start the app you are prompted to enable or disable the traffic system.
-You can turn the system on or off any time in Settings → Traffic, along with various other options.
+You can turn the system on or off any time by tapping on the Traffic icon on the Maps page.

 The elements of the traffic icon gives a visual indication of the status of both the OzRunways traffic system, and any connected ADS-B device.